TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Related Work

 \subsubsection{Text Reconstruction}

+Text reconstruction has been studied since long time ago.
+Text with mutilated characters require reconstruction~\cite{miller1957reconstruction} due to errors that occur in message transmission or typing.
 One of the core learning ideas in Natural Language Processing (NLP) is having a vectorized representation that allows models to reconstruct back the original text~\cite{oshri2015autoenc_reconstruc}.
 Nevertheless, NLP tasks, such as masking~\cite{devlin2019bertpretrainingdeepbidirectional} or in a more general scope, infilling~\cite{donahue2020infill}, rely on markers indicating where to substitute the text.
 In our approach, the input text at inference time would not have indication of what positions contained an omitted word.
-Text with omitted words can also be used as negative examples, to improve the performance of automatic translators~\cite{yang2019_nmtwordomission}, but to our knowledge omitted/original texts have not been used to train for inference efficiencies.
+Text with omitted words can also be used as negative examples, to improve the performance of automatic translators~\cite{yang2019_nmtwordomission}, but to our knowledge omitted-content texts have not been used to train for inference efficiencies purposes.